sthomas522/hmclearn/cran-comments.md

 Revised from version 0.0.2 to version 0.0.3

 * Converted all vignettes to use pre-compiled results.
-This has reduced the check time to less than 10 minutes.

 * Fixed a few terminology errors in the documentation.

 * Corrected some typos and special characters for the references in the vignettes.

+* Reduced the number of simulations in the longer tests, which reduced the testing runtime.

 * Second package submission to CRAN was on 6/2/2020, commmit 067724a7ef